-Upload your images to e-portfolio Project 6 under a child page called Raws.
-Create the contact sheets with the images you shot for this assignment.
+Upload your images to WordPress under Project 6, under a child page called Raws.
+Upload the photos through the Gallery.
 Do not edit out your mistakes, crop, or adjust any of the images.

 Take more pictures if needed and create a second page called Edits with your three strongest images (each one of these images should have a different lighting set-up) and write down the significant metadata (ISO, Shutter Speed, Aperture) next to each image.

 Edit your final three photographs in Photoshop and prepare the images to print in 8′ x 10′ mate paper.
 Use CVS, Walgreens, Target or any other printing service.

 Value + Color + Texture presentation by Curt Belshe